secar600/secar-documents/source/diagnostics.rst

 Images are viewed by using Viola.
 To start up Viola:

-- Start the viola shell script from the command line in the experiment account: :code:`start_viola.sh --setting ~/Documents/viola_settings/VD_D1783.json`.
+- Start the viola shell script from the command line in the experiment account (the terminal must be running on a computer on the controls network, e.g. U5PC1, U5PC5, U5PC8, or U5PC9): :code:`start_viola.sh --setting ~/Documents/viola_settings/VD_D1783.json`.
 There should be a json file for each SECAR viewer that contains the specific viewer settings.
+- The viewers and their standard file names are:
+    - Viewer 1457: VD_D1457.json
+    - Viewer 1515: VD_D1515.json
+    - Viewer 1542: VD_D1542.json
+    - Viewer 1638: VD_D1638.json
+    - Viewer 1688: VD_D1688.json
+    - Viewer 1783: VD_D1783.json
+    - Viewer 1836: VD_D1836.json
+    - Viewer 1879: VD_D1879.json
-If Viola is already running you can select a new json file for a new viewer in File -> Open Settings.
+- If Viola is already running you can select a new json file for a new viewer in File -> Open Settings.

   - NOTE: you may have to enter viewer name ":image1:ArrayData" by hand into the "Source" field in the viola main window, for example :code:`SCRBTS35:VD_D15125:image1:ArrayData` - then just click "Live"

 - This should bring up a new window (see :numref:`Viewer_Viola1`).
 - Click "Live" to enable live viewing of the viewer.
 The text "Live" should turn red.
 - Adjust Threshold and Background sliders to enable the software to find intensity peak position, width, etc
-- To read x and y positions make sure the viewer is calibrated (see below).
+- To read x and y positions make sure the viewer is calibrated (see below - calibration should be checked prior to each experiment).
 Viewers are usally calibrated so that the center of the viewer is X=0 and Y=0.
 However, the SECAR viewers are not perfectly aligned.
 Refer to the run plan or Portal (or Fernando) to get the current alignment information that relates X=0 and Y=0 on the viewer to the nominal beam axis of SECAR.

 .. _Viewer_Viola1:
 .. figure:: Figures/Viewer_Viola1.jpeg